ch-sagw/sagw-backup-restore/README.md

 Helpers for various tasks concerning backup and restore of Vercel blob data and MongoDB to S3.

+## Prerequisities

+- Make sure you provide all neccessary env variables
+- If you want to run tasks locally, you must have mongo db-tools installed on your machine: https://www.mongodb.com/docs/database-tools/installation/?operating-system=linux&package-type=deb

 ## Scripts

 - blob-backup, db-backup und backups-cleanup are run as cron jobs on a regular basis.